-Senior Management comprises Chief Executive, Assistant Chief Executives, Alternate Chief Executives and members of the Executive Committee of the Company, who are responsible for the oversight of the Company's strategy or activities or material business lines.
-Key Personnel refers to employees responsible for duties or activities which involves the assumption of material risks or taking on of material exposures on behalf of the Company.
+Senior Management comprises Chief Executive, Assistant Chief Executives, Alternate Chief Executives and members of the Executive Committee and other staff directly reporting to the Chief Executive, who are responsible for the oversight of the Company's strategy or activities or material business lines.
+Key Personnel refers to staff responsible for duties or activities which involves the assumption of material risks or taking on of material exposures on behalf of the Company.